 Sharmarke holds a Bachelor of Science in Business Administration from Framingham State University and has a Masters of Business Administration from University of Massachusetts at Amherst.
 He believes that bees should be left alone to enjoy their honey after all they worked hard to produce it.

 Jorge Colón is a Financial Coach at The Midas Collaborative.
 He holds a bachelor’s degree in journalism and a Juris Doctor from the University of Puerto Rico.
-Jorge is a licensed attorney for the jurisdiction of Puerto Rico and has three years of legal experience.
+Jorge is a licensed attorney.
 Prior to his work in the legal field, Jorge was a business and multimedia journalist for El Nuevo Día, Puerto Rico’s main newspaper, and was also a successful blogger there for more than three years.
-Currently, Jorge also works as the full-time Program Coordinator for Somerville Community Corporation’s “First Source” Jobs Program.
+Previously, Jorge worked at Somerville Community Corporation and Allston Brighton Community Development Corporation.

 Jorge’s interests include: music, writing and cooking.
 His first experience with bees wasn’t very pleasant; since then they seemed to have kept a relationship of respect and significant distance.